Ď㽶ĘÓƵ

 Indigenous Business Matters: Truth, Reconciliation, and Sovereign Wealth

 In recognition of the National Day for Truth and Reconciliation (NDTR) on September 30, the McGill Desautels Faculty of Management, in collaboration with the Office of Indigenous Initiatives, hosted a keynote address by Travis Seymour.
-As part of McGill’s Indigenous Awareness Weeks, now in its eighth year, this event underscored the urgent need to incorporate reconciliation principles within management and corporate frameworks.
+As part of McGill’s Indigenous Awareness Weeks, now in its 13th year, this event underscored the urgent need to incorporate reconciliation principles within management and corporate frameworks.
 Seymour, a Mohawk from the Territory of Akwesasne and CEO of the First Nations Market Housing Fund, previously held influential roles with the First Nations Financial Management Board and MNP LLP, where he championed Indigenous inclusion in business and finance.
 His keynote underscored both the significance and the challenges of fostering Indigenous representation and leadership in Canada’s corporate landscape.

 The event, which brought together approximately 50 students, staff, and faculty members, was a first in collaboration between McGill Desautels and the Office of Indigenous Initiatives.
 Elder Mike Mitchell opened with a blessing and words of welcome, creating a reflective atmosphere.
 McGill Provost Christopher Manfredi then affirmed the University’s commitment to reconciliation, followed by Dean Yolande E. Chan and the Associate Provost for Indigenous Initiatives, Celeste Pedri-Spade.